jgressmann/supercan/README.md

 SuperCAN is available under the MIT license.
 SuperCAN uses FreeRTOS and TinyUSB which are both available under the same license.

-The Linux driver is available under GPLv2.
+The Linux driver is available under GPLv2 or MIT.